neatodev/BmLauncher/README.md

+# THIS PROJECT IS ARCHIVED.
+# A NEW VERSION RUNNING .NET 6 IS [AVAILABLE HERE](https://github.com/neatodev/BmLauncherAsylumNET6)!
+# THIS VERSION IS NO LONGER SUPPORTED!

-# Batman: Arkham Asylum - Advanced Launcher
+# Batman: Arkham Asylum - Advanced Launcher [OUTDATED]

 This is a replacement application for the original BmLauncher of the game.
 Alongside vastly superior configuration options, this Launcher also offers: